What to do in Madeira

 It was literally throwing peas at the wall to describe all the sights in Madeira, there are thousands and thousands of them.

-Among the most famous ones is the Cabo Girão lookout on one of the highest cliffs in Europe, which measures more than 500 meters.
+Among the most famous ones is the Cabo Girão lookout on one of the highest cliffs in Europe, which measures more than 500 metres.

 Lovers of unconventional views from unconventional means of transport will also enjoy Madeira.